JY-Zhou/DEGAT/README.md

 models.py: This file contains the overall network architecture of DEGAT, including data processing, diffusion module and graph classifier.

-best_model.h5:This file is our best-trained model.
+best_model.h5:This file is the best-scored model we trained.

 best_model.py:You can use this file to run best_model.h5.